ThiagoMartinsdeMelo/Linux/01 - Hardware Information/checking ECC memory.md

-## Stands for "Error Detection and Correction"
+## Memory Stands for "Error Detection and Correction"

 <p>Installation</p>